-Alfieri – Italian born and bred, now an American lawyer – introduces us to Red Hook, a roughneck wharfie (or Longshoreman) neighbourhood in Brooklyn inhabited by, amongst many, many others, another Italian-American, Eddie Carbone and his wife Beatrice.
+Alfieri – Italian born and bred, now an American lawyer – introduces us to Red Hook, a roughneck wharfie (or Longshoreman) neighbourhood in Brooklyn, inhabited by Italian-American, Eddie Carbone and his wife Beatrice.

 They are looking after Eddie’s orphaned niece, Catherine, who is approaching her 18th birthday.
 Eddie and Beatrice are good people and they will do what they can to help their family and their community.
-The play begins when they offer to shelter two of Beatrice’s cousins, Marco and Rodolpho, illegal immigrants.
+The play begins when they offer to shelter two of Beatrice’s cousins, Marco and Rodolpho, illegal immigrants from Sicily.

 The addition of these two to the house exacerbates tensions already brewing there.
 Firstly, Eddie and Beatrice’s marriage has gone cold; and secondly Eddie is nursing a growing attraction to Catherine whose study to be a stenographer sees him increasingly jealous of the time she spends away from the house, sometimes with other men.